 “When you start talking to people about it you gain some perspective and see the bigger picture.
 Saying something out loud just gets it off your chest and that’s what we’re here for, being a brain dump for these mums.”

-If you’re a group in Solihull in need of funding, check out our Solihull Winter Wellbeing & Recovery Fund.
+If you’re a community group in need of funding, check out our available grants.